-Recreational Leadership
+HPR122 Recreational Leadership 3 cr. hr.
 An application of leadership principles to the unique problems encountered by physical education and recreational personnel.
 The course includes the methods and materials in recreation leadership.

-Psychology of Sport

-The course provides an opportunity to become acquainted with the many psychological aspects that coaches, athletes, and spectators face in their involvement with sports.
+HPR125 Psychology of Sport The course provides an opportunity to become acquainted with the many psychological aspects that coaches, athletes, and spectators face in their involvement with sports.
 Emphasis will be given on the psychological and social dimensions of coaching, practice and competitive preparation, and on the psychological traits common to specific sports and athlete personality.

-Casting & Angling
+HPR126 Casting & Angling 1 cr. hr.
 This course will teach the basic rules, strategy, and scoring for the sport of casting & angling.
 Each student will be given ample time to play and implement the techniques to be able to use this activity for a lifetime activity.

-Disc Golf, Rules & Fundamentals
+HPR127 Disc Golf, Rules & Fundamentals 1 cr. hr.
 This class will be an introduction to the practice, evaluation and application of disc golf.
 This class will also teach students the rules and etiquette of disc golf.
 Class emphasis will be on improving personal skills and understanding the skill elements involved in disc golf.

-Beginning Archery
+HPR128 Beginning Archery 1 cr. hr.
 Archery is designed to promote and develop the basic skills and knowledge surrounding field shooting, competitive shooting, clout and flight shooting.